 - You are into the education or automobile industry.
 Most schools and universities opt for emblem logos as symbols of nobility and respect, such as Harvard and the mythical Hogwarts.
-BMW, Ford, Honda, Harley Davidson, Mercedes all have an emblem style logo.
+BMW, Ford, Honda, Harley Davidson, and Mercedes all have an emblem-style logo.

 - You desire to show a sense of power and authority.
 Public organizations such as the police and government emblems are the perfect example.

 - Your brand requires a minimalistic and simple logo.
-Often, products’ branding needs an uncomplicated yet impressionable logo such as fashion, electronics, fast food, etc. Brands like Target, Apple, GAP, Burger King have emblem style logos.
+Often, product branding needs an uncomplicated yet impressionable logo such as fashion, electronics, fast food, etc. Brands like Target, Apple, GAP, and Burger King have emblem-style logos.
 Starbucks and Mercedes are ideal examples of how more straightforward logos are more functional and chicer sometimes.

 Don’t pick an emblem logo if

 Your business involves a futuristic, space-age, or hi-tech vibe.
 Emblem-style logos are the oldest type of logos, so modern products and services might not resonate well with emblem logos.

 1. Clear font

 An emblem logo usually contains the business’s name written in a very bold, simple, and clear font.
 Cursive and swirly fonts are rarely used.